Discovery-Sourced CMDB: Live, Governed, and Built for Agentic IT

 CMDB Health Scoring

 CMDB quality degrades silently.
 An asset gets decommissioned but the record stays live.
 A server gets upgraded but no one updates the OS version.
-Without visibility into where data quality erodes, teams discover the problem at the worst possible moment — during an incident or a change approval where someone acts on a false record.
+Without visibility into where data quality erodes, teams discover the problem too late, often during an incident or a change approval where someone acts on a false record.

-Virima surfaces CI-level health scores so teams see data quality degradation before it causes a failure — and act on it automatically, through rescans, human review flags, and blocking changes on low-confidence records.
+Virima surfaces CI-level health scores so teams see data quality degradation before it causes a failure.
+Teams can then act on it automatically, through rescans, human review flags, and blocking changes on low-confidence records.
 Each health score reflects:

 Completeness